Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #Block(color: yellow)[
   *Core idea:* K-maps transform algebraic minimization into visual pattern recognition.
-  Adjacent groups of 1s correspond to terms that can be simplified by eliminating variables.
+  Adjacent groups of 1s correspond to cubes that can be simplified by eliminating variables.
 ]

 #columns(2)[